 Help Your Child Understand What’s Happening

 Explaining the procedure – or having your orthodontist explain the procedure – can sometimes ease a bit of pain, especially during a checkup or adjustment.
 Sometimes pain and discomfort is more a result of fear than of actual pain.
-By telling your kid what’s being done and the purpose of it, they may be able to relax a bit and alleviate some of their pain.
+By telling your kid what’s being done and the purpose of it, they may be able to relax a bit and alleviate some of their pain with the devices.

 Keep Ice Packs at the Ready